About the Assessor

 The Assessor’s Office is responsible for the evaluation and assessment of all taxable real and personal property within the county.
 Their duties include the discovery, valuation, and listing of all property classifications.
 These activities provide the basis of deriving fair and equalized property values in order to distribute the county’s tax burden in a fair and equitable manner.

 SENIOR PROPERTY TAX EXEMPTION - Deadline for filing is July 15.
 Deadline for late applications August 15.
 View the Senior Exemption page for further instructions.

 In an effort to reduce the cost of processing, printing, and postage, a consortium of Colorado Assessors have opted to send a postcard Notice of Valuation in place of the long notice you have received in the past.
 You may review your property characteristics using our online record search.
 To request a copy of the long notice, please contact the Assessor’s office.
+For tax year 2023, Actual Values for residential property and commercial property will be reduced by $15,000 and $30,000 respectively.
+These reductions have a floor of $1,000 in assessed value.
+An assessment rate will be applied to the actual value of your property before property taxes are calculated which are not reflected on the Notice of Valuation.
 Notices of Valuation to all property owners are only mailed during reassessment years (odd numbered years).
 During non-reassessment years, a notice will be mailed on May 1 to only those properties with a valuation change.
 All others were notified through an insert included with your yearly tax bill mailed in January.

-IF YOU HAVE NOT RECEIVED YOUR PROPERTY TAX NOTICE FOR 2020 PLEASE CALL OUR OFFICE.
+IF YOU HAVE NOT RECEIVED YOUR PROPERTY TAX NOTICE FOR 2022, DUE IN 2023, PLEASE CALL OUR OFFICE.
 WE MAY NOT HAVE YOUR CORRECT MAILING ADDRESS.